IchhitJoshi/min-sliding-window-algorithm/README.md

 Output: [1]

 This is implemented in the usecase file.

+## Why this implementation?

+There is a simple way of solving this problem using 2 for loops which is the brute force method.
+This will take time complexity O(n^2) to run.

+Using this min queue implementation, the run time improves from O(n^2) to O(nlogn), making this solution faster.

 ## Makefile:
 The command ./test will run all the unit tests in the test_minqueue.cpp file evaluating the MinQueue class.